Interested in a hero card? Click Here for more information.

 Winston spent the 2015 season at HScott Motorsports as the lead race engineer for driver Justin Allgaier and the team’s No. 51 entry.
 But Winston’s crew chief abilities were needed at Circle Sport-Leavine Family Racing, and in 2016 he led the No. 95 team and driver Michael McDowell for the series’ first 28 races before transitioning to RCR.

 Winston’s NASCAR career began in 2000 at Roush-Fenway Racing after spending nearly12 years as a mechanical engineer with such companies as General Dynamics, Performance Friction and Freightliner.
 His first taste of NASCAR success came in 2002 when he helped engineer Greg Biffle’s NASCAR Xfinity Series championship, and when Roush promoted Biffle to the NASCAR Cup Series in 2003, Winston was promoted as well, becoming the lead race engineer for Biffle and the No. 16 team.
-They scored their first victory in July at Daytona (Fla.)
+They scored their first win in July at Daytona (Fla.)
 International Speedway and grabbed 10 more victories over the next three seasons, including a six-win campaign in 2005 that resulted in a second-place finish in the championship standings.

 In 2007, Winston moved to Red Bull Racing as lead engineer for driver Brian Vickers and the No. 83 team.
-It was here where Winston first met Gaunt Brothers Racing president Marty Gaunt, as Gaunt was Red Bull Racing’s general manager and hired Winston.
+It was there where Winston first met Gaunt Brothers Racing president Marty Gaunt, as Gaunt was Red Bull Racing’s general manager and hired Winston.
 In two seasons with Vickers and the No. 83 team, Winston helped garner a pole along with four top-five and 11 top-10 finishes.

 Winston was lured to Team Penske in 2009 to be the lead race engineer for driver Kurt Busch and the No. 2 team.
 After Busch finished his 2008 campaign a lowly 18th in the championship standings, Winston’s arrival coincided with a fourth-place finish in the season-ending point standings that was achieved via two wins, 10 top-fives, 21 top-10s and 738 laps led.
 It was a standout year that led to two more successful years at Penske, with Winston contributing to six additional wins before departing for Earnhardt-Ganassi Racing in 2012.